Menu Close

 If someone you know is pregnant or has just had a baby, there are many ways you can support and help them:

-Listen: Sometimes, all someone needs is someone to listen to them.
+Sometimes, someone just needs listened to.
 Let them know you’re there for them if they want to talk.

-Respect their decisions: Understand their parenting choices and any decisions they make regarding their pregnancy or baby.
+Understand their choices about parenting and any decisions they make regarding their pregnancy or baby.

 support